TacBuild/tac-sdk/docs/sdks/agnostic_proxy_sdk.md

 # AgnosticProxy SDK

+> **⚠️ EXPERIMENTAL FEATURE**: This TAC functionality is not a release version and will change in future versions.
+It is recommended to use this only for testing purposes and not in production environments.

 A comprehensive TypeScript SDK for building complex DeFi operations using the AgnosticProxy contract with dynamic value replacement capabilities and advanced visualization tools.
 This tool serves as a utility to communicate with Agnostic proxy via Tac sdk.
 End goal is to make your life easier while constructing calldata for AgnosticProxy